noir-lang/noir/docs/docs/aztec/protocol/circuits/circuits.md

 #### Squisher Circuits

-We haven't fully specced these out, as Honk and Goblin Plonk schemes are still being improved!
+We haven't fully spec'ed these out, as Honk and Goblin Plonk schemes are still being improved!
 But we'll need some extra circuit(s) to squish a Honk proof (as produced by the Root Rollup Circuit) into a Standard Plonk or Fflonk proof, for cheap verification on Ethereum.